-LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS APPLICATIONS DP Series 1.0 kW - 4.0 kW Laser diodes Automotive Cutting and welding DS Series 1.0 kW - 3.0 kW Laser diodes Automotive Cutting and welding LY Products 1.0 kW Flash lamp Automotive Cutting and welding DQ Series 500 W - 800 W Laser diodes Automotive, Surface treatment Consumer electronics, Photovoltaic
+LASER SERIES POWER RANGE MODE OF EXCITATION PRINCIPAL MARKETS APPLICATIONS DS Series LY Products DQ Series 1.0 kW - 3.0 kW 1.0 kW 500 W - 1.0 W Laser diodes Flash lamp Laser diodes Automotive Automotive, Consumer electronics, Photovoltaic Cutting and welding Cutting and welding Surface treatment FL Series 1.0 kW - 2.0 kW Laser diodes Automotive Machine tool Cutting and welding

-Rofin's DP/DS/LY Series of continuous wave, solid-state lasers are designed exclusively for use with flexible fiber-optic beam delivery systems, making them particularly well-suited for integration into complex production systems for cutting and welding applications.
-The key competitive advantages of the DP/DS Series lasers are the fact that they are diode-pumped and that they are designed to allow multiple power output configurations.
+Rofin's DS/LY Series of continuous wave, solid-state lasers are designed exclusively for use with flexible fiber-optic beam delivery systems, making them particularly well-suited for integration into complex production systems for cutting and welding applications.
+The key competitive advantages of the DS Series lasers are the fact that they are diode-pumped and that they are designed to allow multiple power output configurations.
 These configurations include continuous-wave, pulsed and power ramping modes, which allow Rofin to address a wide range of customer applications.
-In addition, several features of the DP/DS Series laser are designed for easy maintenance, such as the simple modular resonator design, easily accessed power supply and PC-based controller equipped with a modem, which allows communication with a remote service center.
+In addition, several features of the DS Series laser are designed for easy maintenance, such as the simple modular resonator design, easily accessed power supply and PC-based controller equipped with a modem, which allows communication with a remote service center.
 The diode pumping technology is characterized by high beam quality and high efficiency.
 These lasers are used principally in the automotive industry.
 The LY product is a flash lamp pumped, solid-state laser mainly targeting low price markets.
 The Company's DQ Series of Q switched, solid-state lasers are designed for applications such as removal, cleaning, and insulation of various materials in the automotive, consumer electronics and photovoltaic markets.
 To meet the different demands of these target markets, DQ Series lasers offer a couple of set up options which differ in power, pulse energy, and number of laser sources per unit.
+The Company's FL Series of high-brightness single or multi-mode fiber lasers use special fiber optics as the active medium.
+These fiber lasers are suitable for classic cutting and welding applications as well as for new applications such as remote cutting.
+In contrast to common laser concepts in which the created laser beam switches repeatedly between air and the active medium, this laser beam does not leave the fiber optic before entering the working process optic (single mode) or the beam switch (multi mode) with subsequent launching into the working p